Human serum albumin: Oxidation

-The albumin is the predominant protein in most body fluids, its Cys34 represents the largest fraction of free thiols within body.
+The albumin is the predominant protein in most body fluids, its Cys34 represents the largest fraction of free thiols within the body.
 The albumin Cys34 thiol exists in both reduced and oxidized forms.
 In plasma of healthy young adults, 70–80% of total HSA contains the free sulfhydryl group of Cys34 in a reduced form or mercaptoalbumin (HSA-SH).
-However, in pathological states characterized by oxidative stress and during the aging process, the oxidized form, or non-mercaptoalbumin (HNA), could predominate.
+However, in pathological states characterized by oxidative stress such as kidney disease, liver disease and diabetes the oxidized form, or non-mercaptoalbumin (HNA), could predominate.
 The albumin thiol reacts with radical hydroxyl (.OH), hydrogen peroxide (H2O2) and the reactive nitrogen species as peroxynitrite (ONOO.), and have been shown to oxidize Cys34 to sulfenic acid derivate (HSA-SOH), it can be recycled to mercapto-albumin; however at high concentrations of reactive species leads to the irreversible oxidation to sulfinic (HSA-SO2H) or sulfonic acid (HSA-SO3H) affecting its structure.
 Presence of reactive oxygen species (ROS), can induce irreversible structural damage and alter protein activities.